 Some see the U.S.-China rivalry as an 'existential struggle.'
 Rep. Andy Kim disagrees

-A member of the high-profile House China committee says the U.S. should adopt a "comprehensive approach" to China, rather than viewing competition between the countries as another Cold War.
+A member of the high-profile House China committee says the U.S. should adopt a "comprehensive approach" to China, rather than viewing competition between the countries as "an existential threat" or another Cold War.

 Rep. Andy Kim, D-N.J., tells Morning Edition's Leila Fadel that there needs to be more regular communication between the two superpowers, adding that diplomacy and deterrence aren't mutually exclusive,